flowvestio/flowvest/README.md

 **Programmable stablecoin vesting on-chain.**

+Save for yourself.
+Vest for others.

-Flowvest is a lightweight protocol that allows users to schedule stablecoin payments over time using deterministic vesting smart contracts.
+Flowvest is a non-custodial protocol built on Base that helps users lock USDC over time using deterministic smart contracts.

+Whether you’re saving for your future self or scheduling payments to someone else, Flowvest keeps funds locked by code — not by promises.

 ---

-## Status
+## Core Products

-Flowvest V1 is currently in Base Mainnet.

-Please use small USDC test amounts and review transactions carefully.
+Save

+Lock USDC for yourself and release it gradually over time.

+Ideal for:

+* long-term saving
+* budgeting
+* self-discipline
+* delayed spending

+Vest

+Create a vesting schedule for another wallet.

+Ideal for:

+* family support
+* allowances
+* contributor payments
+* milestone-based payouts
+* payroll distribution

 ---